-A selection of images related to my books or packages or to code I have helped develop.
+A selection of images or sample documents related to my books or packages or to code I have helped develop.
 For some great examples of images created using LaTeX, have a look at the TikZ and PGF gallery on texample.net, or for some examples of what can be done with TeX have a look at The TeX showcase.

 Images in Glossary

 An example glossary where the entries have an image in addition to the name and description.

 An example glossary with hierarchical entries (sub-entries that have a different name to their parent).
 This approach could be used for lists of topics or categories with sub-topics or sub-categories.

 An example glossary with homograph entries (where the sub-items have the same name as their parent entry).
 This approach could be used for a dictionary-style glossary where a term may have multiple meanings.

 An example glossary where the entries have a citation in addition to the name and description.

 An example glossary where some entries cross-reference other entries.
 See also the bib2gls cross-referencing example.